All Products

 Step 1: Evaluate specifications

-ApsaraMQ for Kafka provides the specification evaluation feature that assesses and recommends the ApsaraMQ for Kafka instance specifications required by a migration task based on the information of the self-managed Apache Kafka cluster, such as cluster traffic, disk capacity, and disk type.
-For more information, see Evaluate specifications.
+ApsaraMQ for Kafka provides a specification evaluation feature that recommends instance specifications based on your self-managed cluster's traffic, disk capacity, and disk type.

 Step 3: Migrate topics and consumer groups